radicle-dev/radicle-upstream/docs/submit-patch-using-upstream.md

 We'll reach out to you in case there are any changes required.
 To update and re-publish your patch do the following:

-1. In your terminal, go to the project checkout directory, and make sure you're on the same branch as when you proposed the patch:
+1. Go to the project checkout directory, and make sure you're on the same branch as when you proposed the patch:
    ```
    cd path/to/working/copy